saturn597/mosaigraph/README.md

 Flags/arguments in brackets are optional.

-Once that command is complete, Mosaigraph will try to show the mosaic in your system's image viewer.
+Once that command is complete, Mosaigraph will try to display the mosaic using your system's image viewer.

 If an output file is specified (using `-o output_file`), Mosaigraph will also save the mosaic to that file.
 The file format depends on the extension you use.
 End the filename in ".jpg" for a jpg, etc. To ensure that your work gets saved, you should specify an output file.

 Mosaics consist of about 500 pieces by default.
 You can specify a different number of pieces using the `-n` flag as above.
-Mosaigraph will try to get close to the specified number of pieces, though the actual number of pieces may differ slightly.
+Mosaigraph will try to get close to the specified number of pieces, though the actual number may differ slightly.

 Use `-u` to ensure that each piece is "unique," i.e., that a given candidate image won't be used more than once.